 Rating agencies are the main providers of credit ratings, which are commonly used to define credit quality.
-There is usually a clear distinction between investment grade bonds (BBB-/Baa3 and above) and High Yield bonds (BB+/Ba1 and below) reflected in asset allocation decisions, as well as investment management specialization.
-These two credit rating categories also require different pricing quality assurance methods as detailed in section 8.2 Pricing Data Quality Assurance.
+There is usually a clear distinction between investment grade bonds (BBB-/Baa3 and above) and High Yield bonds (BB+/Ba1 thru C-/C3) reflected in asset allocation decisions, as well as investment management specialization.
+These two credit rating categories also require different pricing quality assurance methods as detailed in section 9.2 Pricing Data Quality Assurance.